14. Travel and Transport for Health Treatment

 - Long distance travel over 150 kilometres;

 - Regular transport, equivalent to at least four journeys of over 50 kilometres for two months for the same treatment;

 - Transport by air or sea.

 Where this applies your doctor will supply you with your request for authorisation, called a Demande d'accord préalable de transport valant prescription médicale (Form S3139), which you will need to send to your health authority.
 If they do not reply within 15 days the application is deemed to have been accepted.

 14.3.
 Level of Cover

-As a general rule, the level of reimbursement for transport is at the rate of 65% of the regulated tariffs for taxi or a health vehicle, public transport or your own vehicle.
+Since May 2023 the level of reimbursement for transport is at the rate of (circa) 50% of the regulated tariffs for taxi or a health vehicle (ambulance), public transport or your own vehicle.
 If your costs are not being paid directly by the health system (tiers payant), you will need to produce receipts.
 Prior to May 2023, the reimbursement rate was 65%.

 However, there are various groups from whom transport is reimbursable at the rate of 100%.
 They include emergency transport for hospitalisation, ALD patients, accident at work cases, and transfers between medical establishments.
-Those on a low income (CMU-C) or an invalidity pension are also eligible.
+Those on a low income (Complémentaire Santé Solidaire -CSS) or an invalidity pension are also eligible.